 Mismatch between lineage count and tab count

-You might notice a mismatch in the count of assets between the Tableau Catalogue Lineage tool and the tabs in Tableau Server or Tableau Online.
+You might notice a mismatch in the count of assets between the Tableau Catalog Lineage tool and the tabs in Tableau Server or Tableau Cloud.

 The count mismatch is explained by the fact that each – lineage count vs tab count – counts assets a different way.
-For example, at any given point in time, Catalogue can count only assets that are indexed, whereas Tableau Server or Tableau Online counts any assets that are published.
+For example, at any given point in time, Catalog can count only assets that are indexed, whereas Tableau Server or Tableau Cloud counts any assets that are published.
 Other reasons for count differences include whether:

 - You have ‘View’ permissions for the asset.